shivaknitish/Weather-app/README.md

 To use this application:
 1. Get an API key from [OpenWeather](https://openweathermap.org/api)
+2. Copy `config.template.js` to `config.js`
-2. Replace the API key in `script.js` with your own key
+3. Replace 'YOUR_API_KEY_HERE' in `config.js` with your API key
+4. The `config.js` file is ignored by Git, so your API key will remain private

 ## License